luau-lang/luau/docs/typecheck.md

 foo = 1
 ```

-However, in strict mode, the second snippet would be able to infer `number` for `foo` still.
+However, given the second snippet in strict mode, the type checker would be able to infer `number` for `foo`.

 ## Unknown symbols